 The footing is a mixture of sand and fiber on a clay base.
 During the schooling they had a lackey on alert to clean up any droppings before they were trodden into the footing.

 At the opposite end of the riding hall is a portrait of Charles VI of Austria.
-He commissioned the riding hall in 1729 and is saluted by the riders as they enter the hall and before every performance.
+He commissioned the riding hall in 1729.
+Riders salute the picture as they enter the hall and before every performance.

 The stud was established by Charles II when he brought horses from Spain, but according to the official history, the riding school was established earlier.

 Lipizzans are born in the standard horse colors of chestnut, bay and black with standard horse markings.
 The dominant grey gene causes the coat to lighten through shades of grey until it turns white.
 Their skin color remains black unlike the pink skin of a true white horse.
 Since the gene is dominant and since the breed has been maintained for 100s of years, the grey coat is common, but not universal.
 There is a tradition that at least one performance horse in training must be dark-colored.